Brisbane International Film Festival

+History

 Events

 In addition to the regular program, BIFF has synergies with Cine Sparks and the Queensland New Filmmakers Awards.

 Cine Sparks, the Australian Film Festival for Young People was part of BIFF’s expansion in 2005, with a program of films, workshops and seminars for people under the age of 18.
 Cine Sparks is popular with school groups, with more than 10,000 students attending the various sessions.
 In 2011, Cine Sparks took place in October, as a prelude to BIFF.

 The Queensland New Filmmakers Awards (QNFA) is the biggest industry sponsored new filmmaker competition in the country, recognising and encouraging the achievements of emerging Queensland filmmakers.
 The competition is aimed at rewarding the creative talents of Queensland short filmmakers, with 2011 marking its 25th year.

 Awards

 BIFFDOCS — In 2011 the festival established BIFFDOCS, Australia's richest prize for documentary filmmakers.
 The BIFFDOCS competition rewards excellence in documentary production - particularly films that exhibit the ability to surprise, entertain, provoke and disturb.
 The inaugural BIFFDOCS award went to Arirang, by one of South Koreas most celebrated filmmakers, 'Kim Ki-duk.

 Audience Award — Attendees at the festival are asked to vote after each screening, with the results shaping the festival's Audience award.

 Jury Awards — The festival has also hosted international juries, who judge three awards: The FIPRESCI Award, the NETPAC Award and the Interfaith Award for Promoting Humanitarian Values.